nbro/pioneer3at_simulation/README.md

 ### Host

-Or you can copy the `catkin_ws_src` to your ROS workspace and run it there.
+Or you can copy the `catkin_ws_src` to your ROS work-space and run it there.

 ## Launch